toowoxx/terraform-provider-acmp/docs/resources/subscription.md

-# Data Source: acmp_company
+# acmp_subscription

-Provides information about an ACMP Company
+Manages an ACMP Subscription or service

 ## Example Usage